mirfan899/sppas/sppas/doc/01_introduction/13_how_to_use.md

 ### Interoperability and compatibility

-SPPAS is able to open/save files from the following software, with the expected extension:
+In the scope of the compatibility between SPPAS data and annotated data from other software tools or programs, SPPAS is able to open/save/convert files of the following software with their extensions:

 * Praat: TextGrid, PitchTier, IntensityTier
 * Elan: eaf